lukasolsen/Spam-Radar/README.md

 to run this program type `$ py main.py`, or alternativily type `$ py3 main.py`.
 When using this you have to have your own emails with the file extension .eml, inside input/emails/.

 ### Using this to spread information
 We are collecting data depending on how many spam, or ham emails we've found that day.
-Inside your output folder, you will have a file named statistics.json.
+Inside your output folder, you will have a file named statistics.json and a file named links.json.

 ##### Statistics.json example: